 I had a vision for how I wanted my new library to look, complete with new box labels and coordinating book labels.
 I knew this was going to be a big project to take on from scratch and I had a lot of other things going on (you know, things like lesson planning, teaching, maintaining the blog and spending time with my boyfriend/fiancé) so this task took a long time to complete.
 Students were given access to the library and they were well-trained in how to care for it.
 The library stayed in great shape, even without any book labels.
 Slowly, new labels were added to the books and library bins throughout the year.

-It took seven long months but by April, my library was finally complete!
+It took seven long months but by April, my classroom library was finally complete!

 The Classroom as a Work-in-Progress

 I have never taught a group of students that was more in love with their classroom.
 They knew I was working hard to make it even more beautiful for all of us.
 Each time I added something new, my class noticed.
 They actually came into the classroom each day and immediately searched for new decorations.
 They noticed even the smallest of details and loved every single one of them.
 When we did art projects, the children always proudly talked about how it was THEIR turn to make new decorations for our classroom.